There are a few configuration files to control certain aspects of

 length limit but this is not a serious limitation as the format of the

-optional whitespace, followed by exactly 40 hex character, white space
+optional whitespace, followed by exactly 40 hex characters, white space

 and a lowercased 2 letter country code.
 Additional data delimited with